jmitchell26-netizen/VoiceAssistant-20-/README.md

 # Voice Assistant

 A modern, user-friendly voice assistant with voice typing and system control capabilities.
 Built with Python and PyQt6, featuring a clean interface and extensive voice command support.
+I'm hoping to keep working on fixing some of the tweaks so the program can run smoothly.

 ## Features